Landscape Architecture Title

 In connection with OALA’s responsibility to maintain standards of professional practice and conduct, consistent with the need to serve and protect the public interest, the OALA also has responsibility for:

 - approving educational and professional development standards.

 Enforcement of the Proper Use of Title

-The OALA regulates the use of the Title in Ontario.
-In doing so, the OALA works to follow up on any public breach of the Act.
+The OALA regulates the use of the title in Ontario.
+In doing so, OALA works to follow up on any public breach of the Act.
 Once a person registers a complaint the OALA will contact the subject of the complaint to inform them of the alleged breach.
-If the person or company does not respond to the request, the OALA will take any steps available to ensure the matter is resolved.
-The Act provides the OALA with the option to impose fines or take further legal action as may be necessary.
+If the person or company does not respond to the request, OALA will take any steps available to ensure the matter is resolved.
+The Act provides OALA with the option to impose fines or take further legal action as may be necessary.

-A person who would like to report illegal use of the Title by either an individual or a Firm may follow the Complaints Process below.
+A person who would like to report illegal use of the title by either an individual or a firm may follow the complaints process below.